On this page...

 These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.

-For all the wrong reasons, the Bereans are adored in religious educational circles, especially among those who are eager to equate their own lust for more knowledge and their rejection of the love of the TRUTH with the perceived studiousness of the Bereans.
+For all the wrong reasons, the Bereans are adored in religious educational circles.
+This is especially true among those who are eager to equate their own lust for more knowledge and their rejection of the love of the TRUTH with the perceived studiousness of the Bereans.
 "After all," they claim, "those poor Bereans didn't know Paul from adam.
 How can you expect them to simply take Paul at his word!
 Their job was first and foremost to be suspicious!
 Paul could have been a false teacher.
 The only way to save themselves was to rely on their Bible study skills, cultural studies, inductive reasoning, and scientific facts, all supported by a library of commentaries, lexicons, dictionaries and maps."

 Sadly, what these types miss entirely is the fact that it was the Living WORD that Paul was delivering to the Bereans, not more religious tripe, not more information, not more hypotheses to be debated.
 Remember what he was talking about in Thessalonica, where he and Silas were arrested?
 He wasn't telling the Thessalonians or the Bereans about wall paint, only to have them all argue with him that their exhaustive studies led them to believe Paul was taking things out of context, and their own interpretations and opinions were "just as important as Paul's were".
-Paul, the same Paul who had been assigned an angel of Satan to stalk, harass and assault him due to the extent of revelation given him by God, was speaking from the Scriptures about Jesus, now alive from the dead, telling these people who Jesus was and what He had done.
-And he Bereans, unlike the Thessalonians, received the WORD...
+Paul, the same Paul who had been assigned an angel of Satan to stalk, harass and assault him due to the extent of revelation entrusted to him by God, was speaking from the Scriptures about Jesus, now alive from the dead, telling these people who Jesus was and what He had done.
+And the Bereans, unlike the Thessalonians, received the WORD!

 ...and they were hearing gladly from the WORD every day while they were distinguishing from Scripture whether these things were so.
 And many of them believed, and so also of the Greeks, many men and notable women.